Locking a door without a lock may seem like Mission Impossible. Perhaps not as exciting, but nevertheless difficult.

 However, another problem with outward opening doors are the hinges.
 If the hinges are exposed from the outside, someone could remove them and remove the door from the frame.

-I wrote a full guide on how to secure a door that opens outwardly so I suggest checking it out for more detailed instructions for these methods.
+I wrote a full guide on how to secure a door that opens outwards so I suggest checking it out for more detailed instructions for these methods.

-But there’s one problem that we should point out: barricades and jammers don’t work when you’re not in the room.
-What I mean is, you can’t put the barricade and leave, because you’ve barricaded yourself in the room.
+But there’s one problem that we should point out: a door wedge, a door security bar or a similar barricade work when you’re not in the room.
+What I mean is, you can’t put the barricade and leave, because you’ve just barricaded yourself in the room.
 The only way to exit is to remove the barricade, but then your door is left unprotected.
 So if you don’t have another entry/exit point, the only way to use a barricade is while you’re inside.

-There are many portable door locks that can be attached to the door to secure it in a few minutes or less.
+There are many portable locks that can be attached to lock a door in a few minutes or less.
 I’ll just mention three that are affordable, easy to set up and actually effective in keeping unwelcome guests where they belong:

 Addalock (link to Amazon) is by far the most popular portable door lock.
 It’s a one piece lock that is super easy to set up.

-It works by locking the handle in place so that the door can’t be opened even if someone used a key.
-But since the primary objective is to make the handle unmovable, it will work even on doors without a lock.
+It works by locking the handle in place so that the door can’t be opened even if a key is used.
+Since the primary objective is to make the handle unmovable, it works even on a door without a lock.

 The set-up takes just a few seconds and doesn’t require any tools.
 A straightforward video tutorial is available on the product page.